Jayanth2323/cybersecurity-web-threats/Readme.md

 ## 📄 License
 This project is licensed under the **MIT License**.
-Please refer to the [LICENSE](LICENSE) file for detailed information.
+Please take a look at the [LICENSE](LICENSE) file for detailed information.

 ---